monimoyd/panoptic_image_segmentation_with_detr/README.md

 In this project DETR model to first perform training for object detection and then done training for panoptic segmentation for Engineering materials

-The dataset is available in link below:
+The dataset is available in link below.

 https://drive.google.com/file/d/1IsK268zLnXB2Qq0X2LgNDwBZRuVwvjRx/view?usp=sharing

+Images in the dataset are annotated with cvat tool

 Major Highlights: